couple discussing finances

 Additionally, if you don’t qualify for the first-time home buyer exemption, you’ll have to pay the hefty 10% penalty on your withdrawal in addition to regular income tax.

-If this is something you’re considering, it’s always a good idea to talk with a financial advisor who can evaluate your individual situation and help guide you to a solution that works best for you.
+If you’re considering this, it’s always a good idea to talk with a financial advisor who can evaluate your individual situation and guide you to a solution that fits your situation.

 See What You Qualify For

 Roth IRAs are funded using after-tax dollars.
-Because you’ve already paid taxes on the money, you won’t pay taxes when you withdraw it in retirement or when you take another type of qualified distribution.
+Because you’ve already paid taxes on the money, you won’t pay taxes when you withdraw it in retirement or take another type of qualified distribution.

 How Much Can I Withdraw From My Roth IRA Without A Penalty?

-One of the benefits of a Roth IRA is that, because you already paid taxes on that money, you can withdraw your contributions at any time, incurring no taxes or penalties.
+One of the benefits of a Roth IRA is that, because you already paid taxes on that money, you can withdraw your contributions at any time and incur no taxes or penalties.

-So, say you have $25,000 in a Roth IRA.
-Of that, you’ve contributed $15,000 of your own money, and the rest has come from the growth of your investments.
+So, let’s say you have $25,000 in a Roth IRA.
+Of that money, suppose you’ve personally contributed $15,000 and the rest has come from the growth of your investments.
 You can typically access that initial $15,000 at any time, no strings attached.
 If you want to take out more than that, it may be subject to penalties or taxes if you don’t qualify for an exception to these rules.

-If you’re 59 ½ or older and have had your Roth IRA for less than 5 years, you won’t incur a penalty but you will have to pay taxes on your earnings.
+If you’re 59 ½ or older and have had your Roth IRA for less than 5 years, you won’t incur a penalty, but you’ll have to pay taxes on your earnings.
 Once you’ve had the account for 5 years, you can begin withdrawing money without any taxes or restrictions.

 Withdrawing From Your Roth IRA As A First-Time Home Buyer

-If you’re under the age of 59 ½, there are limits to when you can access your Roth IRA’s earnings.
+If you’re under the age of 59 ½, you may want to be strategic about when you pull money from your Roth IRA’s earnings.

 If you’ve had the account for less than 5 years, you can withdraw earnings penalty-free for certain qualified reasons, including to fund a first-time home purchase (up to a $10,000 lifetime limit).
 You will, however, be taxed on this withdrawal.

-If you’ve had the account for more than 5 years, you won’t be subject to taxes or penalties when withdrawing earnings for a first-time home purchase (up to $10,000) or if you qualify for a different exception, such as using the money to pay for certain medical expenses.
+If you’ve had the account for more than 5 years, you won’t be subject to taxes or penalties when withdrawing earnings for a first-time home purchase (up to $10,000).
+If you qualify for a different exception, such as using the money to pay for certain medical expenses, you likewise won’t be subject to taxes or penalties.

 What Are The Drawbacks To Withdrawing IRA Funds?

-As with a traditional IRA, withdrawing money from your Roth IRA before reaching retirement can potentially jeopardize your future financial security and force you to pay penalties and taxes you otherwise wouldn’t have to pay.
+As with a traditional IRA, withdrawing money from your Roth IRA before reaching retirement can jeopardize your future financial security and force you to pay penalties and taxes you otherwise wouldn’t pay.

 Having a tax-free source of income in retirement can be incredibly beneficial.
-If you’re considering taking money from your Roth IRA to fund a home purchase, consider how much you might need that money later on.
+If you’re thinking of taking money from your Roth IRA to fund a home purchase, consider how much you might need that money later on.

-When you make a withdrawal from your IRA, you’ll likely receive a 1099-R form from the financial institution that manages your account.
+When you make a withdrawal from your IRA, you’ll likely receive a 1099-R form from the financial institution managing your account.
 You’ll use this form to complete that year’s taxes.

 Keep in mind that when you take a qualified distribution from your IRA to purchase a home, you must use those funds within 120 days to avoid taxes or penalties.

-The Bottom Line: Consider Your Future Financial Plan Before Using IRA Funds For A Home Purchase
+The Bottom Line: Consider Your Future Finances Before Using IRA Funds For A Home Purchase

 Everyone’s financial situation is different.
-The question you need to answer is: Where does it make the most sense to keep your money – building equity in a house, or growing your nest egg?
+The question you’ll need to answer is: What makes the most sense for your money – using it to build equity in a house or growing your retirement fund?

-Keep in mind that there are several first-time home buyer programs and low down payment options on many types of mortgages.
-There aren’t, however, loans for retirement.
-While there are situations where it can make sense to use money from an IRA to help fund a down payment on a home, be sure you’re considering your entire, long-term financial picture before making any decisions.
+Keep in mind that first-time home buyer programs and low down payment options are available for various mortgages.
+You won’t easily find loans for retirement, however.
+While it can make sense in some situations to use money from an IRA to help fund a down payment on a home, be sure you’re considering your entire, long-term financial picture before making any decisions.